dipshrestha/Front-end-Developer-Interview-Questions/src/questions/javascript-questions.md

 permalink: /questions/javascript-questions/index.html
 ---

+* Can Javascript support multi-threading ?
+  * Yes, with Web Workers.
+The web workers run on their own thread and communicates with main thread with messsages.
 * Explain event delegation.
   - A technique for listening to events where you delegate a parent element as the listener for all of the events that happen inside it.
  ```